Open-Cascade-SAS/OCCT/dox/introduction/introduction.md

 **RapidJSON** is an Open Source JSON parser and generator for C++.
 RapidJSON is optionally used by OCCT for reading glTF files (https://rapidjson.org/).

+**Draco** is an Open Source JSON parser and generator for C++.
+Draco is optionally used by OCCT for reading glTF files using KHR_draco_mesh_compression extension (https://github.com/google/draco).
+Draco is available under Apache 2.0 license.

 **DejaVu** fonts are a font family based on the Vera Fonts under a permissive license (MIT-like, https://dejavu-fonts.github.io/License.html).
 DejaVu Sans (basic Latin sub-set) is used by OCCT as fallback font when no system font is available.